-There have been several GNC development activities in the frame of Marco Polo to land on NEO asteroids of similar size to the target.
+There has been several GNC development activities in the frame of Marco Polo to land on NEO asteroids of similar size than the target.
 The major design drivers are presented below.

-• Landing accuracy improves with higher landing velocity.
-However, the higher the landing velocity, the higher the risk of bouncing or tip over.
-There must be a trade-off between the maximum acceptable touch-down velocity and the landing dispersion (large landing dispersion also introduces landing risk due to terrain hazards)

-- It is preferred to design a short descent with few manoeuvres that lands on the illuminated site (30deg Sun phase) - Landing on active regions might have a negative impact in the altimeter (false measurements) and the unknown feature tracking - The autonomous GNC is needed to achieve the landing conditions with the lowcost operation approach for the MC (open-loop performances would not permit landing) - Additional autonomous navigation mode based on unknown feature tracking is required.
-The use of the altimeter cancels the drift in transversal position and vertical velocity observed in Marco Polo and AIM due to the scale factor uncertainty (see Figure 9-22).
+- Landing accuracy improves with higher landing velocity.
+However, the higher the landing velocity, the higher risk of bouncing or tip over.
+There must be a trade-off between the maximum acceptable touch-down velocity and the landing dispersion (large landing dispersions also introduce landing risk due to terrain hazards). - It is preferred to design a short descent with few manoeuvres that lands on the illuminated site (30deg Sun phase) - The autonomous GNC is needed to achieve the landing conditions with the lowcost operation approach for the MC (open-loop performances would not permit landing) - Additional autonomous navigation mode based on unknown feature tracking is required.
+The use of the altimeter cancels the drift in transversal position and vertical velocity observed in Marco Polo and AIM due to the scale factor uncertainty (see Figure 9-24).
 A straight descent in quasi-inertial frame is preferred to maximise the track length of the detected features. - The rotation period and the size are critical for the touch-down velocity and the navigation performances.
 For large, fast rotating asteroids the control authority demand might require larger thrusters.
 An analysis of the centrifugal velocity is needed.
-There might be limitations in the reachable latitudes (equatorial regions not accessible due to required acceleration larger than available thrust). - The Delta-V for $\sim$ 1 week mission (no inspection hyperbolas) is $\sim$ 5-10 m/s - $\circ~$ Assuming the SS deployed on a hyperbola with same safety margins than usual.
+There might be limitations in the reachable latitudes (equatorial regions not accessible due to required acceleration larger than available thrust). - The Delta-V for \sim 1 week mission (no inspection hyperbolas) is \sim 5-10 m/s - Assuming the SS deployed on a hyperbola with same safety margins than usual.

-Figure 9-22: Example of IP performances for unknown feature tracking for a quasi-vertical descent (HW-in-the-loop tests in robotic facility with a mockup of asteroid Itokawa)
+Figure 9-24: Example of IP performances for unknown feature tracking for a quasi-vertical descent (HW-in-the-loop tests in robotic facility with a mockup of asteroid Itokawa)

-- The Line-Of-Sight based navigation for instrument pointing and CAM needs to be merged with the traditional ground based attitude guidance (semi-autonomous guidance) - The trajectory a priori knowledge is limited by low-cost operations (high uncertainty in the gravity parameter) and the manoeuvre execution error of low-cost platform (a critical parameter that depends mainly on the thruster errors and GNC control errors) - The $\Delta V$ budget depends mainly on the minimum altitude (science requirement) & $\Delta V$ frequency (operation pattern) - The existence of 4-3-4-3 days hyperbolic arcs depends on the minimum altitude and arc duration - SmallSat equipment required for relative navigation might need deltaqualification in particular detectors of optical sensors and the electronics.
-Some measures to increase the radiation tolerance might be needed (e.g. binning of oversample images to minimise impact of SEU).
+- The Line-Of-Sight based navigation for instrument pointing and CAM needs to be merged with the traditional ground based attitude guidance (semi-autonomous guidance). - The trajectory a priori knowledge is limited by low-cost operations (high uncertainty in the gravity parameter) and the manoeuvre execution error of low-cost platform (a critical parameter that depends mainly on the thruster errors and GNC control errors). - The ΔV budget depends mainly on the minimum altitude (science requirement) & ΔV frequency (operation pattern). - The existence of 4-3-4-3 days hyperbolic arcs depends on the minimum altitude and arc duration. - SmallSat equipment required for relative navigation might need deltaqualification in particular detectors of optical sensors and the electronics.
+Some measures to increase the radiation tolerance might be needed (e.g. binning of oversample images to minimize impact of SEU).